Implementation of weak measurement amplification with the weak coherent light and optomechanical system: Discussion and Conclusion

 In summary, we propose to use weak coherent light to produce the amplification effect of one photon in the postselection weak-coupling optomechanical system.
 We focus on weak measurement amplification in the WVA regime and outside the WVA regime.
-In the WVA regime ($\delta \gg \left\vert \varphi \right\vert $), when $\delta $ is small, the amplification factor $Q$ of one photon and the coherent light is $\left\vert \alpha \right\vert ^{2}/2+1/2\delta $, and the amplification factor $Q$ of the coherent light without postselection is $\left\vert \alpha \right\vert ^{2}/2$.
-Then the amplification factor $Q$ of one photon is $1/2\delta $.
-The result show that while the differential position displacement between the successful and failed postselection grows as $1/\delta $, the size of the postselected data set is determined by the successful postselection probability $\left\vert \alpha \right\vert ^{2}\delta ^{2}$.
-As an example, if $\delta =0.05$, then the weak value of one photon and the coherent light is approximately equal to $25$ when $\left\vert \alpha \right\vert ^{2}=30$, and the weak value of one photon is approximately equal to $10$, and the associated probability of postselection is nearly $7.5\%$.
-Hence, we were able to maintain a substantial set of postselections even for small $\delta $ simply by adjusting $\left\vert \alpha \right\vert ^{2}$ accordingly.
+In the WVA regime ($\delta\gg|\varphi|$), when $\delta$ is small, the amplification factor $Q$ of one photon and the coherent light is $|\alpha|^{2}/2+1/2\delta $, and the amplification factor $Q$ of the coherent light without postselection is $|\alpha|^{2}/2$.
+Then the amplification factor $Q$ of one photon is $1/2\delta$.
+The result show that while the differential position displacement between the successful and failed postselection grows as $1/\delta $, the size of the postselected data set is determined by the successful postselection probability $|\alpha|^{2}\delta^{2}$.
+As an example, if $\delta=0.05$, then the weak value of one photon and the coherent light is approximately equal to $25$ when $|\alpha|^{2}=30$, and the weak value of one photon is approximately equal to $10$, and the associated probability of postselection is nearly $7.5\%$.
+However, the successful postselection probability for the single photon case is $0.25\%$\cite{Li14,Carrasco19}.
+The probability of the former is 30 times that of the latter.
+Hence, in the case of weak coherent light, we were able to maintain a substantial set of postselections even for small $\delta$ simply by adjusting $|\alpha|^{2}$ accordingly.
 This case might be useful for the estimation of $g$, when the mirror is operated at the quantum level.
-In particular, in Fig. 3, outside the WVA regime, if the optomechanical coupling parameter $k$ range is selected appropriately, i.e., $0.001\leq k\leq 0.01$, and when $\delta $ is equal to $\varphi /2$ with $ \omega _{m}t=\pi $, $P_{f}=\left\vert \alpha \right\vert ^{2}(\delta ^{2}+\left\vert \varphi \right\vert ^{2}/4)$ at the strong coupling limit can be adjusted by $\left\vert \alpha \right\vert ^{2}$ to increase, as compared to weak measurement schemes with one photon and optomechanical system \cite{Li14,Carrasco19}.
+In particular, in Fig. 3, outside the WVA regime, if the optomechanical coupling parameter $k$ range is selected appropriately, i.e., $0.001\leq k\leq0.01$, and when $\delta$ is equal to $\varphi/2$ with $\omega_{m}t=\pi$, $P_{f}=|\alpha|^{2}(\delta^{2}+|\varphi|^{2}/4)$ at the strong coupling limit can be adjusted by $|\alpha|^{2}$ to increase, as compared to weak measurement schemes with one photon and optomechanical system\cite{Li14,Carrasco19}.
 Becuase $P_{f}$ becomes higher outside the WVA regime, it is beneficial to observe the maximum magnification value under the current experimental conditions.
 Moreover, the quantum-limited SNR is increasing, even reaching $1$.
 It is essential to note that the WVA technique in this scheme is advantageous only if one considers the number of trials (and not the number of photons) as the measurement resource.